blankaex/blog/_posts/2020-11-08-mahjong-guide.md

 Riichi Mahjong is played with four players, where each player is dealt 13 tiles.
 Each player takes turns drawing one tile, and discarding one tile.
 You earn points from other players by  a winning hand before anyone else.

 4 or 8 hands are typically played per game.
-The player with the most points at the end of the game is the winner.
+Standings are determined by the number of points each player has at the end of the game.

 {% capture images %}
     {{site.url}}/assets/res/2020-11-08-mahjong-guide/game.jpg